Have questions about how to read these ratios, or what they really mean?

 Go to your retail segment here at The Institute.
 Spend time with the 5-year trends charts for your industry.
 How do you compare?

-By comparing your ratios with industry standards, you can note whether your ratios are more or less favorable than other businesses within the industry.
-Higher is not always better.
-For instance, a higher debt-to-worth means more debt—which is not necessarily more desirable.
 Keep in mind that no one ratio, even compared to industry averages, tells as much about your operation as the trend of your ratios.
 For example, has your current ratio dropped (liquidity lessening) over the last year?
 If so, what will it be in another six months?
 What action(s) must you take to prevent a slip from continuing?
-You may find it helpful to write down your reasoning.
-By facing the facts now, you’ll be better prepared for those unexpected ups and downs.

 The Formulas • Where to Find the Numbers • What Each Ratio Tells You

-How to Calculate Your Key Financial Ratios
+Ratio How to Calculate Your Key Financial Ratios Where to Find the Information What the Ratios Tell

 Tests the degree of solvency most strictly, using only the most liquid current assets.